Ewha-HumanLearning/Website-Fingerprinting/README.md

     unmon_path = "./unmon_standard10_3000.pkl"
     ```

-3. Run the preprocessing code.
+3. Run the preprocessing code and download the preprocessed data.
 4. Upload the preprocessed data to Colab.
 Set the file path in `model_implementation.ipynb`:

     ```sql